-It should be considered, however, that in 1150 the area around the valleys of the gulf of Taranto (modern Basilicata) mostly comprised of scattered lordships; the county of Gravina had not yet been created, Count Geoffrey of Tricarico appears to have either been removed or died, and the count of Montescaglioso had been recently appointed.
-Perhaps it was not that Count Roger of Tricarico was made a constable, but that the constable in charge of overseeing the region was given the county of Tricarico.
-Despite the lack of evidence for the early counts of Tricarico, this would explain the origin of Count Roger I of Tricarico.
-A loyal local baron would have been thus rewarded with comital rank and given a privileged position with which to exercise his royal appointment as regional military commander.
+military commander.
 By 1168, the situation in the Basilicata was very different, with the presence of Count Gilbert of Gravina and Count Roger II of Tricarico, son of Robert of Lauro, count of Caserta.
 Nonetheless, it changed even more after 1169: Tancred of Lecce was given the county of Montescaglioso, together with some additional lordships that would later be known as the county of Lecce.
-The reference to the principality of Taranto must have been appended to some of the entries in the Quaternus when the register was subsequently copied as a territorial indicator of what was Tancred of Lecce's county and authority.
-67 By the end of the Norman period, Count Tancred of Lecce had become not only the most prominent noble in southern Apulia, but a count and magnus comestabulus closely tied to the Sicilian royal court.
-As such, he must have taken the regional military duties that Roger of Tricarico once exercised as comestabulus.68
+The reference to the principality of Taranto must have been appended to some of the entries in the Quaternus when the register was subsequently copied as a territorial indicator of the extent of Tancred of Lecce's county and authority.
+By the end of the Norman period, Count Tancred of Lecce had become not only the most prominent noble in southern Apulia, but a count and magnus comestabulus closely tied to the Sicilian royal court.
+As such, he must have taken over the regional military duties that Roger of Tricarico once exercised as comestabulus.
+68